Qihoo360/huststore/hustdb/doc/doc/en/guide/ha.md

     hustdbha 1.6

-The result shows that the servers work as expected
+The result shows that the servers work as expected.

 [Previous](index.md)